 Up to 35 SMART drumlines have been deployed daily between Evans Head and Lennox Head (weather and ocean conditions permitting) by Contractors since December 2016 (see table below).

 Table 1: Cumulative total of target shark species caught on SMART drumlines since December 2016 at Ballina-Lennox Head and Evans Head.
-Note, all sharks, except for two White Sharks were released alive; one White Shark died at Ballina-Lennox Head, and one White Shark was found dead on Airforce Beach, Evans Head on 12 May 2017 after being tagged and released on 7 May 201
+Note, all sharks, except for one White Shark was released alive; one White Shark died before release at Ballina-Lennox Head, while one White Shark was found dead on Airforce Beach, Evans Head on 12 May 2017 after being tagged and released on 7 May 2017.

 Whaler Shark - unidentified